Compression can play many roles in mastering, from adding punch and fullness to increasing the overall loudness of a track.

-- Use your ears – If you apply compression and don’t like how it changes your master, don’t hesitate to take it out.
+- Use your ears; if you apply compression and don’t like how it affects your master, don’t hesitate to take it out.

 - Keep asking yourself after every move: “Am I making the music sound better?”

-- As you know, compressors react differently to different frequencies.
-For example, bass frequencies are longer in wavelength, and having a separate band to process the low end without affecting the rest of the frequencies can be ideal.
+- Different areas of the frequency spectrum can call for different needs.
+For example, bass frequencies are longer in wavelength, and having a separate band to process the low end without affecting the rest of the frequencies can be ideal in some scenarios.

 - The ability to use different settings across different bands

-- With a multi-band compressor, you can set different attack, release, and threshold settings for each band.
-You can divide the frequency bands into 3 or 4 bands (low, low mids, mids, and highs).
+- With a multi-band compressor, you can set different attack, release, and threshold settings for the lows, low mids, high mids, and highs.

-- With mastering, the number one rule is to not over-process.
-Over-processing with a multi-band compressor can easily skew the frequencies and phase of your master and cause it to lose fidelity.
-I would recommend only using a multi-band compressor if you really know what you’re doing.
+- With mastering, the number-one rule is to avoid over-processing.
+Over-processing with a multi-band compressor can easily skew the frequency and phase relationships of your master.
+You should only use a multi-band compressor if you have a specific purpose and know what you’re doing.

 Summing it up

-- Work in moderation – try not to over-process, and keep the gain reduction to no more than 2 dB.
+In summary, compression can be a useful tool if your ears tell you that the mix needs it.
+That said, you should use compression in moderation; try not to over-process, and keep the gain reduction to no more than 2 dB.

 That’s it for this entry — in the next post, let’s talk about limiting.